What if Education… Podcast

 Juliette Petra Rose van der Laarse: I studied Game development, after which I made the switch to Leiden University to study Korea studies were my academic interests grew.
 I worked as a freelance developer and designer outside of college to pay for my bills and got the opportunity to work on a bigger project with a team which led me to found my first startup in AR and VR development.
 After this I followed courses from multiple faculties and programs, including Law, Securitu Studies, and Urban Studies, and I am now working on an educational game that teaches physics to secondary school students.
 I am taking online programming courses with a focus on big data and AI, and started with the parttime bachelor Philosophy at Leiden University this September.

 If I were to describe myself I am very eager to learn and most of my days and time are filled with studying either subjects or new skills.

-Listen to Marcello and Juliette in Part 3.
+Listen to Marcello and Juliette in Education in 2030: Part 3.